 Organize your API documentation with Bump hubs

 Do you have more than one API that you share with your customers or your team?
 Or, multiple versions of one API?
-If you do have many different API specifications, it can be difficult to organize and share your documentations in a coherent way.
+If you do have many different API specifications, it can be difficult to organize and share your documentation in a coherent way.
 This is why Bump developed hubs.

 What is a hub?

 A hub is a group of API documents.
 This way you can organize and share your various specifications (be it multiple endpoints, versions, or just a way to organize many microservice APIs).
-The hub page is a root listing of all of your APIs, and you can organize your documentations inside the hub in any way you wish.
+The hub page is a root listing of all of your APIs, and you can organize your documentation inside the hub in any way you wish.

 Let’s see how it works in action.

 To begin organizing your API docs, you’ll need to create a hub.
 In your Bump Dashboard, click “+New” at the top, and choose “New hub”